radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/admin-overview.md

 ### Integrations

-From the *Integrations* tab you can manage your connections to external applications to send alerts from Environment Operations Center (**confirming with RL if this is accurate or if any further functionality is missing**).
+From the *Integrations* tab you can manage your connections to external applications to send alerts from Environment Operations Center.
 The *Integrations* tab displays the integration "Label", indicating the integrations purpose, the "Integration", indicating the external application, and the "Channel" that is used within the external application integration.

-For details on managing integrations, see the [managing integrations](...).
+For details on managing integrations, see the [managing integrations](integrations/manage-integrations.md) guide.

 ![image description](images/overview-integration-tab.png)

 ### Backups

-The *Backups* tab provides extended environment backup management functionality compared to the environment *Backups* screen (**confirming details/use cases with RL**).
-The admin *Backups* tab allows you to filter backups by environment and state.
-It displays the backup name, creation date and time, version number, and state.
+The admin *Backups* tab provides similar functionality as an environment's *Backups* tab.
+You cannot create or scheduled environment backups from the admin section, but you can delete or restore backups.
+From the admin *Backups* tab you can also recover deleted backups, which you cannot do from an environment's *Backups* tab.

-For details on managing environment backups from the *Admin* screen, see the [admin backup management](...) guide.
+For details on managing environment backups see the [environment backup](../environments/backup-and-restore/backup-restore-overview.md) guide.
+To learn how to recover a deleted backup, see the [recover a backup](backups/recover-backups.md) guide.

 ![image description](images/overview-backups-tab.png)

 ## Next steps

-After reading this guide you should be able to navigate the *Admin* home screen and understand its main features including the top navigation and how to access your account settings.
+After reading this guide you should be able to navigate the *Admin* home screen and understand its main features including the top navigation.
 For details on updating your account settings, review the [account settings](account-settings/update-account.md) guide.
 To learn how to create a new user, review the [create a new user](user-management/create-user.md) guide.